AlexeSimon/adventofcode/README.md

 ** Download init.py and put it into the folder.
 ** Open init.py in a text editor and put your session into **USER_SESSION_ID** (see below).
 ** Change other user parameters in the init.py as desired (see below).
+** Change the date of the last advent of code year and day if needed.
 ** Run init.py from within the folder with
 ```shell
 python init.py